guidj/covid19/docs/virality-simulation.md

 \end{align*}
 $$

-A few days before the growth peak in January, measures were put in place in Wuhan to prevent further spread of the virus.
+A few days before the rate peaked in January, measures were put in place in Wuhan to prevent further spread of the virus.
 While unprecedented, I believe they played a non-trivial role in diminishing exposure.
 Likewise, around the world, actions that reduce the exposure of the virus, such as